dotnet/docs-aspire/docs/storage/azure-storage-queues-component.md

 builder.AddAzureQueueService("queue");
 ```

 You can then retrieve the `QueueServiceClient` instance using dependency injection.
-For example, to retrieve the client from a Web API controller:
+For example, to retrieve the client from an example service:

 ```csharp
 public class ExampleService(QueueServiceClient client)